stuycs-gh-classrooms/nxtm-p03-pd10-cosine-society/README.md

 ## Thinker0: Sulakshana Reddy
 ## Thinker1: Nabiha Islam

-Friends and thinkers!
-Apologies, nothing to review here- we'll have something up soon.
 ---

 This project will be completed in phases.
 The first phase will be to work on this document.
 Use github-flavoured markdown.
 (For more markdown help [click here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) )